-MNP, LLP, an independent firm of Chartered Accountants, was engaged to audit the consolidated financial statements in accordance with IFRS and their independent professional opinion is provided herein.
+MNP, LLP, an independent firm of Chartered Accountants, was engaged to audit the financial statements in accordance with IFRS and their independent professional opinion is provided herein.

-The Audit Committee, consisting of independent members of the Board of Directors, has reviewed these consolidated financial statements with management and the auditors and has reported the results of this review to the Board of Directors.
-The Board of Directors has approved the consolidated financial statements.
+The Audit Committee, consisting of independent members of the Board of Directors, has reviewed these financial statements with management and the auditors and has reported the results of this review to the Board of Directors.
+The Board of Directors has approved the financial statements.

-(Signed) Geoff Clark Chief Executive Officer April 17, 2012 (Signed) Heather Stubbs Chief Financial Officer
+(Signed) Geoff Clark Chief Executive Officer April 17, 2013 (Signed) Michal Okoniewski Chief Scientific Officer

-Independent Auditor's Report
+Independent Auditors' Report